spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

   #.
 Select the *Data Connection item* in the *Design View* to show the *Data
      Connection properties* window (on the right side of the window usually).
   #.
-In *Data Connection Properties*, click on the plus icon and select the
+In *Data Connection Properties*, click on , click on the icon furthest to the left **Add file references**
-     previously downloaded Excel file.
+     and select the previously downloaded Excel file.
   #.
 Next, double click on the *Import model* in the *Design view*.
 A window called *Select
      connector* for *Import Model* will pop-up, select Excel and klick **OK**.
 Next, still in the *Importer specification editor*, click on the main menu icon in the top right (or Press **Alt + F** to automatically display it)